 Iowa Inheritance Tax: Repealed

-Update: In 2021, Iowa decided to repeal its inheritance tax by the year 2025.
-In the meantime, there is a phase-out period before the tax completely disappears.
-For deaths in 2021-2024, Iowa is reducing the tax rate by an additional 20% each year until the tax is fully phased out.
-In 2021, the tax rates listed below were reduced by 20%; in 2022, the tax rates listed below were reduced by 40%; in 2023, the tax rates below were reduced by 60%; and in 2024, the tax rates below will be reduced by 80%.
-For deaths that occur after January 1, 2025, there will be no inheritance tax at all.
+Update: Iowa has repealed its inheritance tax for deaths occurring on or after January 1, 2025.
+For deaths in 2021-2024, Iowa imposed an inheritance tax but reduced the tax rate by 20% each year.
+In 2021, the tax rates listed below were reduced by 20%; in 2022, the tax rates listed below were reduced by 40%; in 2023, the tax rates below were reduced by 60%; and in 2024, the tax rates below were reduced by 80%.
+Continue reading for a discussion of Iowa's inheritance tax before it was repealed.

-Iowa is one of a handful of states that collects an inheritance tax.
-If you are an Iowa resident, or if you own real estate or tangible property located in Iowa, the people who inherit your property might have to pay a tax on the amount that they inherit.
-Whether they will have to pay the tax, and how much they will have to pay, depends on how closely they were related to you—the closer the family connection, the lower the tax rate.
+Iowa was one of a handful of states that collects an inheritance tax.
+For deaths before 2025, people who inherit Iowa property or property from an Iowa resident might have to pay a tax on the amount that they inherit.
+Whether they will have to pay the tax, and how much they will have to pay, depends on how closely they were related to the deceased person—the closer the family connection, the lower the tax rate.
 It also depends on the amount they inherit.

 Exemptions From Iowa Inheritance Tax